-Public Consultation for identifying location for the pilot projects. © UN-Habitat the identification of priorities and alignment of humanitarian and sustainable development support in Kalobeyei area.
+Public Consultation for identifying location for the pilot projects.

+UN-Habitat Lab Holds Partner Consultations to Develop Draft Plan for Kalobeyei Refugee Settlement the identification of priorities and alignment of humanitarian and sustainable development support in Kalobeyei area.
 Throughout the planning process, the two UN agencies and the County Government collaborated well, working towards modelling a preliminary concept for an urban area plan for integrated host and refugee communities.